ITGC Administrative Subcommittee

 - Share deliberations of the subcommittee with their constituency.

-The subcommittee will not focus on departmental concerns or day-to-day operations.
-The subcommittee is not a project steering team.
+The Subcommittee will not focus on departmental concerns or day-to-day operations, and the Subcommittee is not a project steering team.

-The subcommittee will help define the strategic direction of administrative technology across all areas of UTHealth.
+The Subcommittee will help define the strategic direction of administrative technology across all areas of UTHealth Houston.
 In doing so, it must:

 - identify and evaluate opportunities for the application of technology to administrative functions of the university,

-- recommend priorities based on the requirements and resources of the UTHealth and
+- recommend priorities based on the requirements and resources of the UTHealth Houston and

-- recommend the allocation of resources in accordance with UTHealth priorities.
+- recommend the allocation of resources in accordance with university priorities.